bashtools/JSONPath.sh/README.md

 * `npm install -g JSONPath.sh` -  Soon!

-Or copy the `JSONPATH.sh` script to your PATH.
+Or copy the `JSONPath.sh` script to your PATH.

 ## Invocation